Updated as of the 2024-2025 application cycle

 If your fields are not so obviously related, (for example, if you majored in computer science in undergrad and want to do an MBA in Japan) then you have to explain the connection in your Field of Study and Research Program plan by showing how research in your past field provided you with a natural transition to the future one.

-The most common changes I see work are related to business and computer science, my examples above.
+The most common field changes I see work are related to business and computer science, my examples above.
 I have seen many applicants switch to an MBA and emphasize how they want to study the business applications of the field they studied previously, or switch in/out of computer science by explaining how they will use the computer science knowledge (programming, data science, etc.) to conduct their research in their other field.
+I also saw an example of an environmental engineer who switched to policy science because their country’s forestry management policy was inhibiting his ability to make a difference as an engineer.

 Language Ability